bazel-contrib/toolchains_llvm/README.md

 [mold](https://github.com/rui314/mold) is available as an explicit, optional linker for Linux execution platforms and Linux/ELF targets.
 It is never selected by default or by `auto`.
-Add the mold module and inject its repository into the LLVM extension so the selected version follows the module dependency:
+Depending on the mold Bazel module is entirely
+optional: without it, select a catalogue version explicitly as `mold@<version>`.

+Adding and injecting the mold module enables the shorter `mold` selection.
+It also puts the version in a standard `bazel_dep`, allowing dependency-management tools such as Dependabot or Renovate to discover and update it. toolchains_llvm reads the resolved module's version and selects the corresponding catalogue
+entry:

 ```starlark
 bazel_dep(name = "mold", version = "2.40.4")